ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 An ERC-721 approval is similar to an ERC-20 allowance.
 A specific address is allowed to transfer a specific token.
 This gives a mechanism for contracts to respond when they accept a token.
 Contracts cannot listen for events, so if you just transfer the token to them they don't "know" about it.
-This way the owner first submits an approval and then sends a request to the contract: "I approved transferring X to you, please do ...".
+This way the owner first submits an approval and then sends a request to the contract: "I approved for you to transfer token X, please do ...".

 This is a design choice to make the ERC-721 standard similar to the ERC-20 standard.
-Because ERC-721 tokens not fungible, a contract can identify it got a specific token (which was previously owned by a different account) by looking at the token's ownership.
+Because ERC-721 tokens not fungible, a contract can also identify that it got a specific token by looking at the token's ownership.

 ```python